 - Tap “Add Contact”.

 Your trusted loved ones can also track your device.
-You will need to enable the “Contracts Can Track” toggle just below Emergency Contacts.
-You can also track your own Panic Tracker in the Track tab in the Namola app.
-If you’ve misplaced the device and need to ring it, tap on your device in the Track tab and tap the phone button.
+You will need to enable the “Contacts Can Track” toggle just below where you have added your Emergency Contacts.
+You can also track your own Panic Tracker in the location tab in the Namola app.
+If you’ve misplaced the device and need to ring it, tap on your device in the location tab, tap the setting icon in the top right-hand corner and tap the call button.

 Other settings for the Panic Tracker: